Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Red Oni, Blue Oni: Invoked in their military, the offensive-oriented all-female Dora Milaje has red armor with gold lining and the defensive border tribes wear prominently blue with silver lining.

-- Tomorrowland: Due to a mix between their isolationist ideologies and their near-unlimited supply of vibranium, one of Earth's most versatile and valuable elements, Wakanda is the most technologically advanced nation on Earth with a higher standard living than most first-world nations.
+- Tomorrowland: Due to a mix between their isolationist ideologies and their near-unlimited supply of vibranium, one of Earth's most versatile and valuable elements, Wakanda is the most technologically advanced nation on Earth with a higher standard of living than most first-world nations.

 Wakandan Royal Family / Golden Tribe